-The Management Card has three levels of access (Administrator, Device User, and Read-Only User), which are protected by user name and password requirements.
+The NMC has three levels of access - Administrator, Device User, and Read-Only User - which are protected by user name and password requirements.

 - An Administrator can use all of the menus in the Web interface and all of the commands in the command line interface.
-The default user name and password are both apc. - A Device User can access only the following: - In the Web interface, the menus on the UPS tab and the event and data logs, accessible under the Events and Data headings on the left navigation menu of the Logs tab.
-The event and data logs display no button to clear the log. - In the command line interface, the equivalent features and options.
+The default user name and password are both apc. - A Device User can access only the following: - In the Web interface, recent events on the Home tab; the menus on the UPS tab; and the menus of the Logs tab including the event and data logs, accessible under the Events and Data headings.
+(The event and data logs display no button for this user to clear the log). - In the command line interface, the equivalent features and options.